szmol96/SZ-synth-01/README.md

 ## What are the current features?
 * 25 note buttons
 * Synth/MIDI mode switch
-* 4 waveforms: sine, triangle, sawtooth, pulse (square)
+* 5 waveforms: sine, triangle, sawtooth, pulse (square), noise
   * Adjustable duty cycle for the pulse waveform
 * Adjustable attack, decay, sustain level, and release
   * Skipping the decay and sustain phases when sustain is zero